-\paragraph{\bf Outline of the article and contributions:} The beginning of the next section gives a short general introduction into the machinery of symmetry reduction for sums of squares based on linear representation theory.
-In the case of finite reflection groups these techniques combined with result from invariant theory, and in particular the covariant algebra and harmonic polynomials, allow for a concrete description of the qudratic module of invariant sums of squares in Theorem \ref{thm:sums of squares description}.
-The results we give in this second section are similar to previous works, notable \cite{blekrie,valentin,gatermann2004symmetry,vallentin2009symmetry}.
 Section 3 then turns to the special situation of the three infinite families $A_n$, $B_n$ and $D_n$ of irreducible reflection groups for which we can integrate the notion of the higher Specht polynomials \cite{ariki1997higher} with the previously mentioned techniques.
 These polynomial allow for a convenient way to combinatorially describe an isotypic decomposition of the coinvariant algebra in the case of finite reflection groups whose irreducible components fall to the classes $A_{n},B_n,D_n$ (see Theorem \ref{thm:irreducible reps}).
-As we show in Theorem \ref{thm:general sums of squares repr} this combinatorial description then in turn implies a concrete characterization of the quadratic module of invariant sums of squares the cone of invariant sums of squares.
-In particular, we show in Theorem \ref{thm:ModulesStabilize} that if the degree $2d$ is fixed and the number of variables $n$ is growing, a stabilization of the isotypic decomposition and a resulting combinatorial stabilisation of the structure of the cone of invariant sums of squares is happening in the case of all three families.
+As we show in Theorem \ref{thm:general sums of squares repr} this combinatorial description then in turn implies a concrete characterization of the cone of invariant sums of squares.
+In particular, we show in Theorem \ref{thm:ModulesStabilize} that if the degree $2d$ is fixed and the number of variables $n$ is growing, a stabilization of the isotypic decomposition and a resulting combinatorial stabilization of the structure of the cone of invariant sums of squares is happening in the case of all three families.